tobek/laminae/notes.md

 ### Think about for each/Procedure

+GET WEIRD

 - What's the point?
 - Research
-- Search trinym, as well as YXX, XYX, and XXY
+- Search trinym (globally), as well as YXX, XYX, and XXY
 - Read through foci and everything, list candidates
+- Look up quotes on relevant topics
 - Environment
     + Landscape
     + Seasonality